Gastroenterology; Hepatitis; Immune Tolerance; Liver Diseases; Pediatrics; Liver Transplantation

 Extensive Research Description

 Dr Ekong's research interest includes immune tolerance following liver transplantation and prior to joining the faculty at Yale, was the center Principal Investigator on a clinical study on Immunosuppression Withdrawal in Pediatric Liver Transplant Recipients, conducted by the Immune Tolerance Network (ITN) and sponsored by the National Institute of Allergy and Infectious Diseases (NIAID).
-She is also interested in the role regulatory T cell dysfunction in the immune pathogenesis of de novo autoimmune hepatitis and autoimmune hepatitis.
+She is also interested in the role regulatory T cell dysfunction plays in the immune pathogenesis of de novo autoimmune hepatitis and autoimmune hepatitis.

 - The role of sodium chloride and the Treg/Th17 axis in Autoimmune Hepatitis